talos-iot/cortexaws/README.md

 ```

-We will use the single instance, single process version of Cortex, but omitting the `-target` command line argument and letting Cortex default to using all the microserveices.
+We will use the single instance, single process version of Cortex.
+Omitting the `-target` command line argument instructs Cortex to use all the microservices.

 ## Set up

-After git cloning this get your AWS credentials stored as environment variables.
+Git clone this, then store your AWS credentials as environment variables.

 ```
 export AWS_ACCESS_KEY_ID=<your access key>
 export AWS_SECRET_ACCESS_KEY=<your secret>
 ```

-Also, you should edit the cortex/cortex.aws.yaml file.
+Edit the `cortex/cortex.aws.yaml` file.
 Find the schema section.
 This section tells Cortex how to route the chunks.
 You could, for example, use different chunk or index stores for data scraped at different times.
-This is useful as a way to update from (say) local storage to DynamoDB.
+If you were already running Cortex in production, this is useful as a pathway to upgrade from (say) local storage to DynamoDB.

 For this demo, you'll want to change the `from` date to something recent like yesterday.
 Otherwise, Cortex will pre-create 1 table for every 168h (1 week) and you'll end up with a lot of tables in your DynamoDB.
 ```